JustinHuPrime/DataPackCrafter/semantics.md

 Numbers, and the boolean constants true and false exist as normal.
 Numbers are represented internally as floating points.

-## Commands
+## Minecraft Interface - Triggers and Commands

-A grant command expects a string naming an advancement, and is translated into a command to grant that advancement.

-A revoke command expects a string naming an advancement, and is translated into a command to revoke that advancement.

-An execute command expects a string naming a function, and is translated into a command to run that (Minecraft) function.

-A literal command expects a string, and is inserted verbatim.
-No type checks happen.

-## Triggers
+### Triggers

-The load trigger is special, as it can't be combined at all.
-The trigger will fire when the datapack is reloaded or the server is started.
-(This is implemented using function tags.)

-The tick trigger is also special, as it can't be combined at all.
-The trigger will fire every single tick.
-(This is implemented using function tags.)
+Triggers run actions when a certain event happens within Minecraft.
+Internally, these are implemented using [built-in function tags](https://minecraft.fandom.com/wiki/Function_(Java_Edition)#Tags) for `load` and `tick`, and hidden advancement triggers for all other triggers.
+For the latter, the hidden advancement is revoked from the player right after it triggers, so that the same event can be triggered multiple times.

-Triggers can be combined together using an or - so the on-expression's commands will run when any trigger fires.
+Of these, `load` and `tick` are special and cannot be combined together. `load` triggers whenever the datapack loads, and `tick` triggers on every Minecraft game tick.
+Other triggers are documented on the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Advancement/JSON_format) and can be combined together using an or statement (`||`) - so the on-expression's commands will run when any specified trigger fires.

-The typechecked triggers take item specifications - we'd like to typecheck that the item or tag are valid items, but we can't do that without listing all of the items and tags from Minecraft.
+The typechecked triggers (currently `consume_item` and `inventory_changed`) take item specifications - we'd like to typecheck that the item or tag are valid items, but we can't do that without listing all the items and tags from Minecraft.

 The free-form trigger takes a Minecraft trigger name - we'd like to typecheck that it's a valid name, but we can't do that without listing all of the triggers from Minecraft.
 This also doesn't allow parameters on the trigger.

+### Commands

+Commands expressions translate to Minecraft commands, which allows for the following subcommands:

+- The `grant` command expects a string naming an advancement, and is translated into a command to grant that advancement from the player who fired the trigger event.

+- The `revoke` command expects a string naming an advancement, and is translated into a command to revoke that advancement from the player who fired the trigger event.

+- An `execute` command expects a string naming a function, and is translated into a command to run that (Minecraft) function.

+- The literal command expects a string or list of strings, and is inserted verbatim.
+No type checks happen.